ray-project/ray/doc/source/serve/model_composition.md

 ### Visualizing the Graph

-You can visualize your deployment graph as you develop it to better understand how the different nodes connect.
+You can render an illustration of your deployment graph to see its nodes and their connection.

 Make sure you have `pydot` and `graphviz` to follow this section: